Tax Filings Seen Dipping Amid Trump Crackdown On Illegal Immigration

 Yet as the Trump administration cracks down on illegal immigration, there's some anecdotal evidence that fewer immigrants using ITINs are choosing to file their taxes this year.

-Max Moy-Borgen runs the tax program at the Mission Economic Development Agency in San Francisco.
-It's one of the largest free tax preparation programs in the country.

-"Many of our clients are telling us that in years past they felt more hope and more of ability to have a pathway towards citizenship and lately there's a lot less hope," Moy-Borgen says.
+"Many of our clients are telling us that in years past they felt more hope and more of an ability to have a pathway toward citizenship and lately there's a lot less hope," says Max Moy-Borgen, who runs the tax program at the Mission Economic Development Agency in San Francisco.
+It's one of the largest free tax preparation programs in the country..

 Overall, tax service providers in the San Francisco Bay Area say there's about a 20 percent decline in the number of people filing with ITINs.
 There are similar reports from service providers in other areas of the country, according to Francine Lipman, who teaches tax law at the University of Nevada.